Dedicated Guardian Life Insurance Lawyers Serving Claimants Across the US

 - A Guardian-hired, improperly credentialed doctor does a “paper medical review” of your file and determines that you are not disabled or are ready to return to work.
 This is one of the most common denials we see at DarrasLaw.
 In fact, we’re often surprised when an insurance company-paid doctor doesn’t find you can return to work or that a condition wasn’t pre-existing, or that your medical condition wasn’t “age-related.”
 Federal courts are well aware of the flaws inherent in the independent examination system, and we can help your treating doctor fight a wrongful denial of individual or group long-term disability benefits.

-- Guardian hired a private investigator who took video of you that Guardian claims shows no disability restrictions.
+- Guardian hired a private investigator who took a video of you that Guardian claims shows no disability restrictions.
 The higher the value of your case, the greater the extremes your individual or group long-term disability insurer may go to deny your individual or group long-term disability benefits.
-For example, many disabling conditions involve flare-ups, or cycles of disability.
+For example, many disabling conditions involve flare-ups or cycles of disability.
 Multiple sclerosis, kidney failure, and arthritis are some examples.
 The day after dialysis, you may drive and go to the store on your own, but not the next four days of the week.
 Your insurer may present the video of you shopping and driving to justify wrongfully denying your individual or group long-term disability benefits.

-If Guardian sends you to a functional capacity exam (FCE) or independent medical exam (IME) by a doctor or physical therapist the insurance company chooses—the doctor may lack the proper training or specialization to properly evaluate your disability—seek immediate assistance from an experienced, top-rated disability attorney at DarrasLaw.
+If Guardian sends you to a functional capacity exam (FCE) or independent medical exam (IME) by a doctor or physical therapist the insurance company chooses—the doctor may lack the proper training or specialization to properly evaluate your disability—seek immediate assistance from an experienced, top-rated Guardian Life Insurance lawyer at DarrasLaw.
 Don’t be surprised when you receive a biased and unreasonable defense medical report.
 We see this scenario on a daily basis and are ready to help you protect your legal rights under federal and state disability laws.
 Our top-rated disability lawyers and award-winning ERISA attorneys know what the IME doctors are looking for and can suggest protections for you during the insurance medical examination.

 Fighting Lowball Disability Settlement Offers from Guardian